Quick Guide to the Fountains of Versailles (and Versailles Fountain Shows)

 Enceladus Fountain Versailles

-This is one of the most original Fountains Versailles has to offer.
+This is one of the most original fountains Versailles has to offer.
 The Enceladus Fountain dates from 1675, and it represents the giant Enceladus buried under the rocks of Mount Olympus by the Gods he and his brothers had wished to dethrone.

 In the fountain, the giant is struggling to survive, and his suffering is captured by a powerful water jet that springs from his mouth like a scream.